russellbits/Writing/Fiction/04.novels/03.brother-dustfish/notes.md

 Bitly for drafts
 https://bit.ly/3oswCW5

+# The species of the Shattered World
++ Nomex - The nomex are the most common sentient creatures in the world.
+However, they range in color and appearance.
+The nomex of the Idex Mortez tend to be dark skinned with dark hair, while the nomex of Boisneval, for instance, are tall and very thin and have very light-colored skin, pinkish to blonde to gray hair and bright blue eyes.
++ Synthoids - An ancient race of machine people, synthoid beings were constructed tens of thousands of years ago.
+Though synthoids possess the ability to construct others of their own kind, how synthoids function is lost to time.
++ Myconoids - Underground dwellers, the Myconoids, without their biome, are very tall (2 meters) and very thin and haveno eyes.
+They grow lichen and mushrooms on themselves (referred to as their biome) for sustenance and protection.
++ Dustmyn - Similar in size and shape to nomex, the dustmyn live on and around the Silt Sea, their capital city being Hasnasfresis, a city built on the back of a giant, ancient (long dead) silt tortoise.
+They are small in stature (~1 meter) and grow their hair in long, thick bushels that collect silt, protecting them both from the sun and wind on the Silt Sea.
+There hair is generally brown or blonde and their eyes usually gold, but they are rarely seen without significant amounts of obscuring clothing such as goggles.
+They are quiet and fierce.

 # Ideas for Later:

 + Wacamolo tells a story about bees and one bee who thought he had free will.

 + What is Gef's story?
 What is Gef was Gabriel's assistant?
+Is that what he chose to forget?

 + The villain of this story did what he did out of love; he didn't mean for the destruction to happen.
 But so long as its happened, he sees it as progress.
 We now know that he did it to find some infinite energy source.

 + ~~Po eats the Texo Compass~~

 + Evo was a member of the council.
+She alone among scientists of the council re-discovered the ability to create synthoids.
+She created a child synthoid in the hopes of creating a true form of optimism and balance and sustainability in opposition to Gabriel's ideas of constant growth.

 + Ghendra was Evo's student.

-+ The crew meets a thing like Nip but massive and dangerous.
++ ~~The crew meets a thing like Nip but massive and dangerous.~~ The crew meets something like the mistakes in the Automatic Jungle.

-+ The crew has to make their way through a jungle of junk.
++ The crew has to make their way through a jungle of nanotechnology that tries to transform them.

-+ ~~Rilla and Wacamolo show up with Arthra and stuff at the entrance to the city of Horn.~~
++ Rilla and Wacamolo show up with Arthra and stuff at the entrance to the city of Horn.

 + Nip becomes a swarm.
 Arthra learns to fly (by walking on copies of Nip).